survivalizeed/Hgine/Extern/readme.md

 ### In my project I used:
 #### Lua for C++
 #### Bass library
-#### Bass wrapper written by https://github.com/ans-hub and modified self modified so it works with my engine
+#### Bass wrapper written by https://github.com/ans-hub and self modified so it works with my engine